garylirocks/quickrefs/azure-networking.markdown

 - To access a VM, traffic must be allowed on both subnet and NIC NSG rules
 - For inbound traffic, subnet NSG rules are evaluated first, then NIC NSG rules, the other way around for outbound traffic
+- If no NSG is attached to a subnet or NIC, the traffic is allowed
+- Intra-subnet traffic is affected by subnet-attached NSG as well !

 ### Service Tag